Created: 2020-02-27Updated: 2019-10-25

 The content is written in Markdown, which is really intuitive and carries over

-files you'll have written before.
+nicely from any README.md files you'll have written before.

 GitHub Pages supports breaking your content up into more than one static page.

-Create a new content file such as installation.md
+Create a new content file such as installation.md, and GitHub Pages will

-host it with a slug of /installation
+host it with a slug of /installation.

 From the index file, link to your new secondary file using Markdown.
 Here's an example of linking to an installation guide from a table of contents list.